exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ### Stars and Star upgrades

-*Stars are a currency that operates outside of the main game that you use to purchase star upgrades.These upgrades range from QoL (Quality of Life) features to boosts to the gameplay.
+Stars are a currency that operates outside of the main game that you use to purchase star upgrades.
+These upgrades range from QoL (Quality of Life) features to boosts to the gameplay.
 For the most part, you should prioritize new variables as soon as you can, __EXCEPT__ for Autoprestige.
 Autoprestige is a huge boost in progress due to impossible to replicate levels of optimization, and you should prioritize it over variables of a similar cost.
 More details on star upgrades to prioritize can be found in following guides.

 ### <green>True</green>/<red>False</red> auto expression evaluation